Valley Community Ownership

 Welcome to the Valley Community Ownership TA Program.
 This Program is available to preselected SJV organizations for use on community ownership projects from housing to agricultural worker co-ops and more.

-Each organization participating in the Valley TA Community Ownership Program has access to up to 4.5 hours of consultations with experts in each of the TA areas: real estate, legal, business planning and organizational capacity building.
+Each organization participating in the Valley TA Community Ownership Program has access to technical assistance with experts in each of the TA areas: real estate, legal, business planning and organizational capacity building.
 We will be adding TA for agroecology, small farming side soon.
-Requests for additional hours will be considered on a case-by-case basis.

-TA provided through this program will consist of a 90 minute introductory session (online) with an expert consultant followed by up to three hours of follow-up work with the consultant.
-The follow-up work can consist of subsequent coaching meetings, or hands-on assistance from the consultant such as document review.
+TA provided through this program will consist of a 30-60 minute introductory session (online) with an expert consultant followed by additional work that may consist of subsequent coaching meetings, or hands-on assistance from the consultant such as document review or production.

 REAL ESTATE TECHNHICAL ASSISTANCE